Pragyan (Chandrayaan-3)

-Pragyan (from prajñāna) is a lunar rover that forms part of Chandrayaan-3, a lunar mission developed by the Indian Space Research Organisation (ISRO).
+Pragyan (from प्रज्ञान) is a lunar rover that forms part of Chandrayaan-3, a lunar mission developed by the Indian Space Research Organisation (ISRO).

-A previous iteration of the rover, also named Pragyan, was launched as part of Chandrayaan-2 on 22 July 2019 and was destroyed with its lander, Vikram, when it crashed on the Moon on 6 September.
+A previous iteration of the rover, also named Pragyan, was launched as part of Chandrayaan-2 on 22 July 2019, but it was destroyed with its lander, Vikram, when it crashed on the Moon on 6 September.
 Chandrayaan-3 launched on 14 July 2023, carrying new versions of Vikram and Pragyan, which successfully landed near the lunar south pole on 23 August 2023.